ohnosequences/nispero/doc/usage.md

 * **name** — name of your *nispero* project.
 Only latin letters, digits and underscores ("_") are allowed (the name will converted automatically to this format otherwise)
 * **email** — email for *nispero* notifications
-* **bucketsSuffix** — should be specified only one suffix of an S3 bucket for publishing artifacts
+* **bucketSuffix** — should be specified only one suffix of an S3 bucket for publishing artifacts
-* **resolver-accessKey** — generated automatically, AWS access key for publishing
-* **resolver-secretKey** — generated automatically, AWS secret key for publishing
+* **credentialsProvider** — generated automatically, AWS credentials provider for publishing
 * **password** — generated automatically, password for *console*

 After filling all fields the command will generate a directory with a *nispero* project with same name as the **name** field.